 I’m 49 and Sporty is turning 52 in a couple of weeks.
 According to our annual Vitality Health check-up, we’re both super healthy.
 Our numbers (blood pressure, BMI, cholesterol, etc.) are all well within the acceptable range.

 We recently started a fun fitness programme that has us rolling around on the floor, doing forwards and backwards rolls and leopard crawling around the gym studio.
 We’re pretty strong and supple in spite of our sedentary day jobs and we’re even training for our first marathon.

 We’re not pale or emaciated, we’re not deficient in iron or other vitamins and neither are we lacking any vital minerals or nutrients.
 On the whole, I’d say we look pretty healthy, glowy even.

 Will I Lose Weight on a Plant-based Diet?

-It’s counter-intuitve we know, but just because something is vegan doesn’t mean it won’t make you fat
+Just because something is vegan, it doesn’t mean it won’t make you fat

 There’s a saying: Anything you can eat, I can eat vegan.
 While it’s great that there are so many compassionate alternatives out there, just because they’re vegan doesn’t mean they won’t make you fat.
 A lot of that stuff is still very processed and therefore high in calories and low in nutrients.